-4.2 PCB pad design
+4.2 PCB Pad Design

-NXP follows the Generic Requirements for Surface Mount Design and Land Pattern Standards from the Institute for Printed Circuits (IPC), IPC-7351B.
-This document and an accompanying land pattern calculator can be purchased from the IPC's web site (landpatterns.ipc.org/default.asp) and includes guidelines for HSOP based on assumed package dimensions.
+Freescale follows the Generic Requirements for Surface Mount Design and Land Pattern Standards from the Institute for Printed Circuits (IPC), IPC-7351B.
+This document and an accompanying land pattern calculator can be purchased from the IPC's website http://landpatterns.ipc.org/default.asp.
+They include guideline SOICs based on assumed package dimensions.

-4.2.1 General pad guidelines
+4.2.1 General Pad Guidelines

-Some general guidelines for HSOP footprints are:
+Some general guidelines for SOIC footprints are:

-- · Lead foot should be approximately centered on the pad with equal pad extension from the toe and the foot. - Typically, the pad extends 0.5 mm beyond the HSOP foot at both the heel and the toe. - · Care should be taken so PCB pads do not extend under the HSOP body, which can cause issues in assembly. - Pad width should be approximately 60% of the lead pitch See Table 2 - Pitch needs to be designed in metric using the exact dimensions of 0.65 mm and 1.27 mm.
+- Lead foot should be approximately centered on the pad with equal pad extension from the toe and the foot - Typically, the pad is extended 0.5 mm beyond the SOIC foot at both the heel and the toe - Care should be taken that PCB pads do not extend under the SOIC body, which can cause issues in assembly - Pad width should be approximately 60% of the lead pitch.
+See Table 3 - · Pitch must be designed in metric using the exact dimensions of 0.65 mm and 1.27 mm